About Sights for Hope

 Our Constituents

-• A total of 44% of our clients live below or near the federal poverty line and 85% of them live at or below 300% of the poverty line.
+• More than 49% of our clients live below or near the federal poverty line.

-• A total of 82% of our clients are ages 55 and older and 65% of our clients are ages 65 and older.
+• More than 81% of our clients are ages 55 and older more than 63% of our clients are ages 65 and older.

-• More than 70% of our clients are diagnosed with Macular Degeneration, Glaucoma, Diabetic Reinopathy, Cataracts, or Retinits Pigmentosa.
+• More than 70% of our clients are diagnosed with Macular Degeneration, Glaucoma, Diabetic Retinopathy, Cataracts, or Retinits Pigmentosa.

-• We perform vision screenings on approximately 6,000 children ages 0-6 annually, and about 14% of them have an impairment of some kind.
+• We perform vision screenings on approximately 6,000 children ages 0-6 annually, and more than 13% of them have an impairment of some kind.

 • Most of our children’s screening events in a typical year are held at preschools, at daycare centers, and during kindergarten registration and orientation events.